mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

       ProxyJump om-login
     ```

 !!! note
-        To use VSCode on a compute node, an SSH key is necessary.
+    To use VSCode on a compute node, an SSH key is required.
 If you haven't set up SSH keys yet, refer to the [SSH Key Setup guide](../accessing-orcd/ssh-setup.md).

 Replace `USERNAME` with your username on the system you are connecting to.
 We will fill in "nodename" later.